skip to main content

 • Pay the $100 processing fee, and

-For more in-depth information on the requirements and steps for becoming a substitute teacher in California, check out our complete guide
+For more in-depth information on the requirements and steps for becoming a substitute teacher in California, check out our Complete guide to substitute teaching in California.

 How to become a substitute teacher in Illinois